Critical MeMe

 Bubble (2006)

-The most interesting thing about this movie is that it was released in theaters and DVD.
+The most interesting thing about this movie is that it was released in theaters and DVD simultaneously.
 The actual content, however, is less noteworthy.

 Bubble follows a couple of workers from the local baby doll factory.
 Martha seems to be a fairly content woman with a very dull middle-aged life.
 She lives with her elderly father, who needs some care, and considers her mopey 20ish co-worker Kyle to be her "best friend."
 Kyle neither owns a car nor has a bank account and lives with his mother.
 The factory has a big order coming up, so they hire a new girl -- Rose -- who puts Martha's little world in jeopardy.